decentdao/fractal-docs/user-guides/user-guides/multisig-dao/proposal-lifecycle/sub-dao-proposal-lifecycle.md

 If a proposal is not executed in this time period, the proposal becomes expired.

-The ParentDAO is responsible for setting the execution period.
+The parentDAO is responsible for setting the execution period.

 #### Executed
 After a proposal is executed, it enters the Executed state.